irlanrobson/irlanrobson.github.io/_posts/2019-10-13-cloth tearing.md

 *I hope you enjoy my coder art.
 It was done entirely by myself.*

-The vertex splitting is the simplest technique for tearing a cloth.
-There are more advanced techniques that involves surface subdivision.
+The vertex splitting technique is the simplest technique for tearing a cloth.
+There are more advanced techniques that involve surface subdivision.
 I have tried edge splitting, but I can't recommend this technique because it can introduce triangles to the cloth that do not contribute to the quality of the simulation.

 # Splitting Plane